 Also, provide the date for the photographer to send you the first invoice.
 You might want to ask your photographer for a discount if you pay the full price in advance.
-Some photographers are freelancers and will not mind to give you a discount if you can bring them the full cash $ in advance.
+Some photographers are freelancers and will not mind giving you a discount if you can bring them the full cash $ in advance.

 Thanks for following up, yes the template was great.
 Our photographer was surprised by the level of detail and we received fantastic photos as a result.

-Kate B. Verified user
+Kate B. ✅ Verified Buyer

 15. ENSURE MODEL RELEASE FORMS AND PROPERTY RELEASE FORMS ARE IN CHECK

-When receiving the final images from your photographer and if people, art or properties have been included on your final photos; ensure all the required model release forms, art release forms and/or property release forms are properly signed by the related parties and hard copies are handed to you.
+When receiving the final images from your photographer and if people, art or properties have been included in your final photos; ensure all the required model release forms, art release forms and/or property release forms are properly signed by the related parties and hard copies are handed to you.

 Popular this month > How to write a creative video production brief

-In this article >> “How photographers price for a photography assignment” you will discover all the aspects photographers need to consider to come up with a final price you did not know before.
+In this article >> “How photographers price for a photography assignment” you will discover all the aspects photographers need to consider to come up with a final price.

 HOW TO OPTIMISE YOUR PHOTOGRAPHY ASSIGNMENT BUDGET